-He was Director of the Expanded Media Area, comprising the departments of Visual Communication, Interaction and Online Experience, Video, and Sound and Head of the Visual Communication Department.
+At Fabrica he was Director of the Expanded Media Area (comprising the departments of Visual Communication, Interaction and Online Experience, Video, and Sound) and Head of the Visual Communication Department.

-He directed projects addressing violence and child injury prevention, road safety, organ and blood donation, climate change related diseases, anti tobacco and anti alcohol culture, disability barrier awareness, AIDS and mental illness stigma reduction, social service impact, and human rights advocacy.
-These issues were engaged on behalf of UNWHO, UNICEF, UNESCO, UNDCP, UNICRI, The World Bank, Lawyers Committee for Human Rights, Witness, Amnesty International, Reporters Without Borders, Teachers Without Borders, International Council of Nurses, Nippon Foundation, Japanese Welfare Ministry, Instituto Terra, AVIS, INAIL.
+He directed social impact projects addressing the universal topics of violence and child injury prevention, road safety, organ and blood donation, climate change related diseases, anti tobacco and anti alcohol culture, disability barrier awareness, AIDS and mental illness stigma reduction, and human rights advocacy.
+These projects were commissioned by UNWHO, UNICEF, UNESCO, UNDCP, UNICRI, The World Bank, Lawyers Committee for Human Rights, Witness, Amnesty International, Reporters Without Borders, Teachers Without Borders, International Council of Nurses, Nippon Foundation, Japanese Welfare Ministry, Instituto Terra, AVIS, INAIL.

-In these years Vulpinari became Advisor for United Nations World Health Organization and Design 21-Social Design Network.
+In these years he was advisor for United Nations World Health Organization and Design 21-Social Design Network.

 He also directed commercial and cultural projects for United Colors of Benetton, Samsung, Coca-Cola, Porsche, Cult TV-Fox International, Alessi, Killer Loop, Playlife, ArteFiera Bologna, Palazzo Ducale di Urbino, Palazzo Te Mantova, Istituto Luce, BBM art collective, Piaggio, Vespa, Nikon, Juventus FC, Banca Sella, Regione Friuli Venezia Giulia, Comune di Venezia, The New Yorker Magazine, D&AD, Domus Magazine, The International Council of Communication Design, Walrus Magazine, Flash Art Magazine, Design Issues-MIT Press Journal, Edizioni San Paolo, Famiglia Cristiana, Electa, Internazionale, Corriere della Sera, La Repubblica.